How to setup a replica for replication in 6 simple steps with Percona XtraBackup¶

 mysql> SHOW GRANTS;

-First copy the my.cnf file from
+Copy the my.cnf file from the

-TheSlave$ scp user@TheMaster:/etc/mysql/my.cnf /etc/mysql/my.cnf
+$ scp user@Source:/etc/mysql/my.cnf /etc/mysql/my.cnf

-then change the following options in /etc/mysql/my.cnf:
+and change the following options in /etc/mysql/my.cnf:

-and start/restart mysqld on
+and start/restart mysqld on the

-In case you’re using init script on Debian based system to start mysqld, be sure that the password for
+In case you’re using init script on Debian-based system to start mysqld, be sure that the password for

 debian-sys-maint user has been updated and it’s the same as that user’s password on the

-TheMaster.
+Source.
 Password can be seen and updated in

-Look at the content of the file
+Replica, review the content of the file

 xtrabackup_binlog_info, it will be something like:

-$ cat /var/lib/mysql/xtrabackup_binlog_info TheMaster-bin.000001 481
+$ cat /var/lib/mysql/xtrabackup_binlog_info Source-bin.000001 481

 CHANGE MASTER statement on a MySQL console and use the username and password you’ve set up in STEP 3:

-> CHANGE MASTER TO MASTER_HOST='$masterip', MASTER_USER='repl', MASTER_PASSWORD='$slavepass', MASTER_LOG_FILE='TheMaster-bin.000001', MASTER_LOG_POS=481;
+> CHANGE MASTER TO MASTER_HOST='$sourceip', MASTER_USER='repl', MASTER_PASSWORD='$replicapass', MASTER_LOG_FILE='Source-bin.000001', MASTER_LOG_POS=481;

-and start the slave:
+and start the replica:

 > START SLAVE;

-You should check that everything went OK with:
+Replica, check that everything went OK with: